Max-Product Belief Propagation for Linear Programming: Applications to Combinatorial Optimization: Introduction

 \subsection{Organization}

 In Section \ref{sec:pre}, we introduce necessary backgrounds for the BP algorithm.
-In Section \ref{sec:main}, we provide the main result of the paper as well as its several concrete applications to popular combinatorial optimizations.
-Proofs are presented in Section \ref{sec:mainpf} and Section \ref{sec:corpf}.
+We provide the main result of the paper in Section \ref{sec:main} and its several concrete applications to popular combinatorial optimizations are presented in Section \ref{sec:applications}.
+The proof of the main theorem is presented in Section \ref{sec:mainpf}.